 Document purpose

-The aim of the Cancer Society’s National Grant Round is to fund high-quality research across the cancer continuum (including prevention, diagnosis, treatment and supportive care).
+The aim of the Cancer Society’s National Grant Round is to fund high-quality research across the cancer continuum (including prevention, diagnosis, treatment, and supportive care).
 This guide is for those who wish to apply for a research project grant through the National Grant Round.
-There are separate application forms and guidlines for post-doctoral fellowship expressions of interest and PhD scholarships.
+There are separate application forms and guidelines for post-doctoral fellowship expressions of interest and PhD scholarships.

 About the Cancer Society of New Zealand